ogrnv/Quantifying-how-close-is-a-coding-AI-to-AGI/README.md

 A few notes:

-Due to the inevitable leakage of the best AI algorithms into other AI systems, AI intelligence can only be measured for the best algorithms.
+Due to the inevitable leakage of the best AI algorithms into other AI systems, there may be cases when an AI, which itself codes weak algorithms, adopts the best algorithm and demonstrates a high, but false, level of intelligence.

 The question arises on the admissibility of informing AIs about systematic errors in their algorithms.
 Because this will add human intelligence to the AI ​​testing results.